jinhohl2/SXD/README.md

 1. For the proposed problem, I decided to build a non-relational database.
 Non-relational databases are designed to be more flexible than traditional relational databases.
 In the case of linear programming problem like this, the input variables and constraints may not have a fixed quantity or structure.
 Therefore, I believe a non-relational database is suitable.
 Additionally, non-relational database tend to be faster for certain type of queries, especially those that involve large amount of unstructured or semi-structured data.

 2. Another strength of non-relational database is horizontal scalability.
-Therefore, if the target audience for this program is all math students in United States, we would be able to increase capacity of database and efficiently handle frequent queries by adding more servers.
+Therefore, if the target audience for this program is all math students in the United States, we would be able to increase capacity of database and handle frequent queries efficiently by adding more servers.
 Also, since non-relational database often have simpler API/query language and have better support for modern dev-frameworks, it would be easier for developers to maintain the server.

 3. Thus, I have built a non-relational database with MongoDB and implemented a simple REST-API and back-end server using Node.js, and Express.js.
 Although the database is actually implemented using MongoDB Atlas, the UI and server for this program is only deployed locally, therefore, I have included the instruction and simple demonstration using images below.